Supply Chain Issues and Risks: Challenges and Solutions for 2025

 Use route optimization tools to avoid congestion.

-Invest in regional warehouses to cut delivery times.
+Invest in regional warehouses to cut last-mile delivery costs.

 Supply chain resilience requires more than reactive fixes.
 A proactive risk management framework built on collaboration, innovation, and continuous monitoring can future-proof supply chain operations.
 Businesses that integrate these strategies can not only mitigate risk but also gain a long-term competitive advantage.